Trevor Stone — resume @ trevorstone.org

 geographic, historic, and scientific facts entertains coworkers during

-- I connect with the world around me through photography, homebrew, camping,
+- I connect with the world through photography, homebrew, ham radio,